ronaldpereira/pos-tagging-lstm/README.md

 # POS Tagging using LSTM

-Part-of-Speech Tagging using a LSTM Neural Network
+Part-of-Speech Tagging using a LSTM Deep Learning Neural Network